MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: System Overview

 \textbf{Workflow}.
 To initiate a tuning task, the user first specifies the tuning objective, the tuning budget, and uploads the target workload to the controller.
-An iterative tuning workflow is then activated.
-During each iteration, \textcircled{1} the \textbf{knowledge database} first calculates the similarity between source tasks and the current task based on meta-features and historical observations, and delivers similar source tasks to other components. \textcircled{2} The \textbf{search space optimizer} then compresses the original search space based on the observations of similar tasks, encompassing both the selection of important knobs and the narrowing of their value ranges. \textcircled{3} After that, the \textbf{configuration generator} samples a batch of promising configurations from the compressed search space.
-Among these, a subset is sourced from top-performing configurations of similar tasks to warm-start the search, while the remainder are obtained via Bayesian optimization with a combined surrogate model to fit all the available observations. \textcircled{4} Upon receiving the candidate configurations, the \textbf{multi-fidelity optimizer} evaluates and filters them iteratively.
-If no fidelity partition strategy has yet been determined, it first derives one based on similar tasks (this partitioning is done only once).
-It then begins evaluation at the lowest fidelity, progressively eliminating suboptimal configurations and increasing fidelity in each round until the original workload is reached. \textcircled{5} Finally, the \textbf{\sys controller} aggregates all execution results from the current iteration and stores them in the knowledge database.
-Based on resource limits such as maximum optimization time or iterations specified by users, once the tuning process is complete, \sys identifies the optimal configuration from the history of the current task and recommends it to the user.
+An iterative tuning workflow is then activated: \textcircled{1} The \textbf{knowledge database} first estimates source-target task similarity using meta-features and historical observations, and provides similar source tasks to other components. \textcircled{2} The \textbf{search space optimizer} then compresses the original search space using observations from similar tasks, including both knob selection and range narrowing. \textcircled{3} After that, the \textbf{configuration generator} proposes a batch of promising configurations from the compressed subspace.
+Among these, a subset is drawn from top-performing configurations of similar tasks for warm-start, while the rest is generated by Bayesian optimization using weighted surrogates from source tasks and low-fidelity observations. \textcircled{4} Upon receiving the candidate configurations, the \textbf{multi-fidelity optimizer} iteratively evaluates and prunes them.
+If no fidelity partition has been built, it first derives one from similar tasks; this step is performed only once.
+It then starts from the lowest fidelity, progressively prunes poor configurations, and increases fidelity until reaching the full workload. \textcircled{5} Finally, the \textbf{\sys controller} collects the iteration results and stores them in the knowledge database.
+These five steps repeat until the user-specified budget, such as time or iteration limits, is exhausted.
+After that, \sys selects the best configuration observed in the current task and returns it to the user.